 - 1. We support: - 1.1 The establishment of Agricultural Commissions in towns that don't have one and encouraging county members to be active on their local town Ag Commissions.
+2017-1 R (2005)

-2017-1 \R (2005) - 1.2 Agricultural Commissions becoming members of Massachusetts Farm Bureau Federation.
-2017-1 \R (2005)
+- 1.2 Agricultural Commissions becoming members of Massachusetts Farm Bureau Federation.
+2017-1 R (2005)

-213 / Conservation and Environment
+- 213 / Conservation and Environment

-- 1. Nutrient Management Rules and Regulations - 1.1 We support: - 1.1.1 Ensuring that manure and nutrient regulations are farmer-friendly and in line with other northeast states.
-2017-8 \R (2014)
+- 1. Nutrient Management Rules and Regulations

+- 1.1 We support:

+- 1.1.1 Ensuring that manure and nutrient regulations are farmer-friendly and in line with other northeast states.
+2017-8 R (2014)

 - 1.1.2 Legislation to help defray the cost of manure and nutrient regulations and have MDAR work with farmers to maintain compliance.
-2017-8 \R (2014)
+2017-8 R (2014)

 - 2. Composting and Recycling

 - 2.1 We support:

 - 2.1.1 Expansion of the Massachusetts bottle deposit bill to include water bottles and juice containers.
-2016-21 \R (2013)
+2016-21 R (2013)

 - 2.1.2 Maintaining the use of livestock manure for farm use and preventing the classification of animal manure as hazardous waste.
-2016-22 \R (2007)
+2016-22 R (2007)

 - 2.1.3 A beneficial use designation by the Department of Environmental Protection for street sweepings to be used on farms.
-2018-13 \R (2012)
+2018-13 R (2012)

 - 3. Wetlands Protection Act

 - 3.1 We support:

 - 3.1.1 Reinstitution of the Farmland Advisory Committee established in the Wetlands Protection Act.
-2019-14 \R (2012)
+2019-14 R (2012)

 - 4. Soil

 - 4.1 We support:

 - 4.1.1 Efforts, including those in the regulatory and legislative arenas, to create and improve farmland through the use of fill and constructed topsoil.
-2017-9 \R (2011)
+2017-9 R (2011)

 - 4.1.2 County soil testing and mapping to the same level of detail and accuracy, especially those not updated the last ten years, thus giving a uniform soil analysis base for all uses in all counties and that all counties be kept up to date.
+2017-10

-2017-10 \R (2011)
+R (2011)

 - 5. Storm or flood water fees

+- 5.1 We support:

+- 5.1.1 the following stormwater utility exemptions to be adopted in their policies and regulations to ensure the solvency, longevity and sustainability of Massachusetts farmers and farmland:

+- Livestock holding and protection structures (stables, coops, lean to shelters, ect.)

+- Growing structures (greenhouses, high tunnels, hoophouses, ect.)

+- Crop processing and storing facilities

+- Sales facilities

+- Equipment protection structures

+- Feed storage silos

+- Manure containment and composting systems and structures

+- All farmland in flood plains

+- Sawmills, lumber yards and forestry products

-- 5.1 We oppose:
+- 5.2 We oppose:

-- 5.1.1 Efforts to impose storm or flood water fees on pervious surfaces associated with farm or forest land, and work to implement policies at the local, state, and federal level that prevent such fees on pervious surfaces associated with farm and forest land.
-2018- 12\R(2015)
+- 5.2.1 Efforts to impose storm or flood water fees on pervious surfaces associated with farm or forest land, and work to implement policies at the local, state, and federal level that prevent such fees on pervious surfaces associated with farm and forest land.
+2018- 12R(2015)

 - 6. Carbon

 - 6.1 We support:

 - 6.1.1 that MFBF work with legislators to fund an Office of Agricultural Climate Specialist within the Massachusetts Department of Agricultural Resources with a legislative mandate that such office must garner the advice of an advisory board inclusive of both public officials as well as one participant in commercial agriculture from each geographic county in Massachusetts as well as one individual representing the Massachusetts Farm Bureau Federation.